realjoerogan/rochess/README.md

 Currently only tested on Chromium browsers

 ## 1. Unzip File
-Unzip the release
+Unzip the file included in release
 ## 2. Manage Extensions
 This can be found at *chrome://extensions/*
 ## 3. Toggle Developer Mode
 Toggle the developer mode switch in the top right
 ## 4. Load Unpacked Extension
-Load the unpacked extension into chrome
+Load the unpacked extension into Chrome
 # YOU WILL GET BANNED IF YOU USE THIS IN ONLINE